LucasButto/TP-AySO-2022/README.md

 0) ONCE WE ENTER THE CONSOLE, WE GO TO THE FOLDER TO WORK WITH

-pwd
+pwd <br>
-/home/juani
+/home/juani <br>
 cd nginx

 1) CREATE INDEX.HTML
 sudo vim index.html

 2) CREATE DOCKERFILE
 sudo vim.Dockerfile

-A partir de este archivo buildeamos una imagen con el tag "v1" docker build --tag v1 .
+2)A) ONCE WE HAVE THIS FILE, WE ARE ABLE TO BUILD AN IMAGE WITH THE TAG "V1" docker build --tag v1 .

 3) CREATE A CONTAINER TO TEST TE IMAGE